 5726 Ellsworth Avenue

 P’Vino has a cozy vibe and a good selection of not just wine but beers and ciders, too.
-I found one of my favorite bottles, Zensa Organico Primitivo Puglia, in their selection of Italian reds.
-P’Vino is a good store for the wine aficionado bored by some of the state store offerings who wants to browse or find some more difficult to locate bottles in a mom-and-pop type setting with friendly staff.
+This Shadyside shop is a great store for the wine aficionado bored by some of the state store offerings who wants to browse or find some more difficult-to-locate bottles in a mom-and-pop type setting with friendly staff.
+They usually host a few events per month, from wine tastings with rotating guest hosts to food truck nights.

 Lorelei